orvi-tmp/learning-c-with-pebble/chapter01.md

 Another element that an operating system provides is a user interface.
 In the case of a Pebble smartwatch, the user interface is extremely important.
 The only methods of user interaction are buttons and microphone (on the Pebble Time models), and the display and vibration make up the output to the wearer.
 Button input is quite flexible; Pebble OS will distinguish between single, double, and long presses and can detect when multiple buttons are used together.

-Since version 3.0, Pebble OS has built in a timeline interface in addition to watchfaces and watch apps.
+Since version 3.0, Pebble OS has built in a timeline interface in addition to watchfaces and watchapps.
 The *timeline* is a user interface metaphor that presents time related information to the user through a timeline populated with time events.
 This timeline can be accessed from the watchface display through use of the up and down buttons.
 The timeline incorporates the use of *pins*, event and notification items that are tagged with time and displayed chronologically.
 Figure 1.5 shows an example of a timeline pin and the details from that pin.

 <figure>
    <hr/>